 Fix time synchronization on ESX and ESXi

-When the VMware Time Synchronization feature is enabled, within each paravirtualized Linux VM you experience issues with the NTP and the hypervisor.
-Both try to synchronize the system clock.
+When the VMware Time Synchronization feature is enabled, within each paravirtualized Linux VM you experience issues with the NTP and the hypervisor, both of which try to synchronize the system clock.
 To avoid the clock becoming out of sync with other servers, ensure that the system clock within each Linux guest is synchronized with the NTP.
 This case requires disabling host time synchronization.

 If you are running a paravirtualized Linux kernel with VMware Tools installed:

 - Edit settings for the Linux VM.

 - In the Virtual Machine Properties dialog, open the Options tab.

 - In the Advanced box, clear Synchronize guest time with host.